open-xchange/appsuite-middleware/documentation/docu/components/updatetasks.md

 ## Unexpected termination

-A typical error scenario is when the JVM or the executing update task is terminated unexpectedly; e.g. killing the Java process.
-In that case the update task mechanism is not able to remove special markers on affected database schemas, which leaves those schemas unaccessible and useless.
+A typical error scenario is when the JVM or the executing update task is terminated unexpectedly; e.g. by killing the Java process.
+In that case, the update task mechanism is not able to remove special markers on affected database schemas, which leaves those schemas in an unaccessible state.

-To detect or remedy from such a situation, an administrator can execute the ``checkdatabase`` command-line interfacem which lists all database schemas that either need an update, are currently blocked by a running update or are considered as stale (updating for more than 24 hours).
+To detect or remedy from such a situation, an administrator can execute the ``checkdatabase`` command-line interface which lists all database schemas that either need an update, are currently blocked by a running update or are considered as stale (updating for more than 24 hours).

 Example: